Midnight in Paris: Plot

-Back in 2010, Gil continues his time travel for the next couple of nights.
-Inez is unimpressed with the boulevards and bistros and Gil's disappearing, while her father is suspicious and hires a private detective to follow him.
+Inez grows jaded with Paris and Gil's continual disappearances, while her father grows suspicious and hires a private detective to follow him.

-Adriana leaves Picasso and continues to bond with Gil; although, he is conflicted by his attraction to her.
-Gil explains his inner conflict to Salvador Dalí, Man Ray, and Luis Buñuel, but as surrealists, they find nothing unusual about his claim of coming from the future.
-Gil later suggests the plot of the film The Exterminating Angel to Buñuel, which he doesn't understand.
+Gil continues to time-travel the following nights.
+Adriana leaves Picasso and continues to bond with Gil, who is conflicted by his attraction to her.
+Gil explains his situation to Salvador Dalí, Man Ray, and Luis Buñuel; as surrealists, they do not question his claim of coming from the future.
+Gil later suggests the plot of "The Exterminating Angel" to Buñuel.

-Inez and her parents are traveling to Mont Saint Michel while Gil meets Gabrielle, an antique dealer and fellow admirer of the Lost Generation.
-He buys a Cole Porter gramophone record from her and later finds Adriana's diary from the 1920s at a book stall by the Seine which reveals that she was in love with him.
-Reading that she dreamed of receiving a gift of earrings from him and then making love to him, Gil tries to steal a pair of Inez's earrings to give to Adriana, but is thwarted by Inez's early return to the hotel room.
+Back in the present, Gil meets Gabrielle, an antique dealer and fellow admirer of the Lost Generation.
+Later at a book stall he finds Adriana's diary, which reveals that she had been in love with Gil and dreamed of being gifted earrings before making love to him.
+Planning to seduce Adriana, Gil plans to take a pair of Inez's earrings but is thwarted by her early return to the hotel room.